 WILL PAYNTER (1903-1984)

-Whitchurch-born Paynter, a miner in Cymmer colliery by age 14, fought the good fight for international socialism throughout his life.
+Whitchurch-born Paynter, a miner at Cymer colliery in the Rhondda by age 14, fought the good fight for international socialism throughout his life.
 In the Great Depression of the 1930s he played a key role in organising the National Unemployed Workers Movement, then he served with the International Brigade in the Spanish Civil War and later the ardent trade union activist became the NUM South Wales Area’s president and general secretary.

 JACK PETERSEN (1911-1990)